 - a.
-High quality Individualised Education Programmes developed in collaboration with Counselor, Homeroom facilitator, Parent, Coordinator, Principal and Head of the school.

-- b.
-Positive Behavioral support can be achieved through the following intervensions:

-- Trainings and workshops All staff

-- Open communication between all channels in school

-- Active role of the school counsellor

-- Collaborative projects with other regional institutes for the differently abled

-- Visits to regional organizations for the differently abled

-- Inclusion staff hiring

-- Sharing success / Guest speakers

-- c.
-Assessing basic learning needs by using the following tools:

-- Observation and recording

-- Collaboration

-- d.
+High quality Individualized Learning Plan developed in collaboration with Counsellor, Homeroom facilitator, Parent, PYP Coordinator, and Head of the school. - b.
+Positive Behavioral support can be achieved through the following interventions: - Trainings and workshops All staff - Open communication between all channels in school - Active role of the school counsellor - Collaborative projects with other regional institutes for the differently abled - Visits to regional organizations for the differently abled - Inclusion staff hiring - Sharing success / Guest speakers - c.
+Assessing basic learning needs by using the following tools: - Observation and recording - Collaboration d.
 Enabling equality through:

 - Inclusive classroom

 - Co-curricular activities

 - Student council

 - Suggestion box

 - Student agency Voice Choice and ownership

 - e.
 Technical support and provisions:

-- Smart classrooms -
+- Smart classrooms

-- Library/ Digital library
+- Library

 - Manipulative

+- Counselling services contributing to the overall well-being and academics success of students by providing them comprehensive support tailored to their individual needs

 - Use of applications and tools available online

-- Collaborate with local regional expert support like -
+- Collaborate with local regional expert support like institutes for intellectually disabled and institute for the visually impaired

-- GRIID

-- Institute of Mentally Handicap

-- Institute for the Blind
+- f.
+Inclusive community development